bdanzi/ML_COURSEBARI/README.md

 # ML_COURSEBARI

-The `ClassTrainingData5SigFigs.txt` file contains 30k examples, each having the first column with the true label and 23 inputs.
+The `NormDat_test.txt` and `NormDat_train.txt` files contain 30 000 randomized and normalized examples, each having the first column with the true label and 23 particle physics features.
 This is used by a ML class in Bari for testing different Machine Learning algorithms and their performance

 Darwin MacBook-Pro.local 21.4.0 Darwin Kernel Version 21.4.0: Fri Mar 18 00:47:26 PDT 2022; root:xnu-8020.101.4~15/RELEASE_ARM64_T8101 arm64